phrase-technologies/phrase/DEVOPS.md

 ## Requirements and Motivations
 Here are the motivations for the architectural decisions in this recipe.

-- Server configurations are easy and cheap to replicate both locally and remotely - Ubuntu (16+ at time of writing)
+- ☑️ Server configurations are easy and cheap to replicate both locally and remotely - Ubuntu (16+ at time of writing)
-- Servers are not accessed via root privileges - by default, ssh via a sub user, and sudo only when necessary
+- ☑️ Servers are not accessed via root privileges - by default, ssh via a sub user, and sudo only when necessary
-- Database must automatically start upon server reset (cannot rely on humans remembering)
+- ☑️ Database must automatically start upon server reset (cannot rely on humans remembering)
-- Database must automatically load from a hardcoded directory (unlike RethinkDB's default configuration, which is to automatically create a blank DB in the current directory.
+- ☑️ Database must automatically load from a hardcoded directory (unlike RethinkDB's default configuration, which is to automatically create a blank DB in the current directory.
 Cannot rely on humans remembering)
-- Database must automatically backup hourly (cannot rely on humans remembering)
+- ☑️ Database must automatically backup hourly (cannot rely on humans remembering)
-- Database migrations must be automatically run upon deployment (cannot rely on humans remembering)
+- ☑️ Database migrations must be automatically run upon deployment (cannot rely on humans remembering)
-- API Responses must automatically be monitored for uptime (cannot rely on humans remembering to check)
+- ☑️ API Responses must automatically be monitored for uptime (cannot rely on humans remembering to check)
-- API must be on a separate server (non-standard ports are blocked at some places e.g. Ryerson, and merging repos to share same port on same server impractical)
+- ☑️ API must be on a separate server (non-standard ports are blocked at some places e.g. Ryerson, and merging repos to share same port on same server impractical)
-- Deployments must be a single step, e.g. abstracted into a single script (cannot rely on humans getting multiple steps correctly)
+- ☑️ Deployments must be a single step, e.g. abstracted into a single script (cannot rely on humans getting multiple steps correctly)
-- Deployments must be instant
+- ☑️ Deployments must be instant
-- Deployments must be rollbackable instantly
+- ☑️ Deployments must be rollbackable instantly

+At the end of each section below, each critical checkpoint is marked with a ✅.
+Make sure each of these checkpoints is met!

 ## Ubuntu
 On production/staging environments, use `Ubuntu 16.04`.